jtcho/CIS121-Labs/README.md

 ##Module Generation
 The project hierarchy is as follows.
 Individual modules (for each lab) are given their own folder inside `./modules`.
 Each module has a `partial.tex` file which is **required**.

-To generate an in-directory PDF of a specific module, run:
+To generate an in-directory PDF of a specific module, run the following command from the top-directory:

 ``
 sh scripts/generate-module.sh
 ``
 and pass in the directory name of the module.

+##Generate All
+To generate all modules as individual PDFs in the `dist/` directory, run:

+``
+sh scripts/generate-all.sh
+``

+This script will override files and can be unsafe, so be careful.
+Also, it is not very useful in debugging individual TeX compilation errors.
+You will have to individually compile files to do so.

 #Contributing
 Please submit a pull request when making contributions.
 Thank you.